Archipelago-Trails-in-the-Sky-the-3rd/Archipelago-Trails-in-the-Sky-the-3rd/worlds/tits_the_3rd/docs/setup_en.md

 6. When the client says `Waiting for connection to Trails in the Sky the 3rd game instance...` you can start the game.
 7. Start a new game or load from a previous AP save.

-For a new game, you will start inside the Hermit Garden.
-To start sending or receiving item, interact with the Stone Monument or enter the Jade Corridor.
-This will only happen once.

 ### Regarding Save File

 On a new AP game launch, the game will store a unique save id into the game save data.
 You can only send or receive data if the unique save id matches with what the client expects.

+## Changes to the Base Game

+1. For a new game, you will start inside the Hermit Garden.
+To start sending or receiving item, interact with the Stone Monument or enter the Jade Corridor.
+This will only happen once.
+2. You can return the Lusitania by interacting with the Hermit Garden Monument.
+3. You start the game with the teleportation-capable Cube.

 ## Current Known Issue